FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 22nd April 2021.md

 12 months of the adoption of the Regional Spatial and Economic Strategy (RSES) for the

 Southern Region.
-The timelines for making the development plan are prescribed in the Act.--- 3
+The timelines for making the development plan are prescribed in the Act.
+---
+3

 V. Murray confirmed that the Draft Development Plan would be presented to Elected